Differentiable hybrid force fields support scalable autonomous electrolyte discovery: Discussion and Outlook

 \section{Discussion and Outlook}

-In this Perspective, we propose that the key design target for next-generation electrolyte FFs is not the isolated optimization of speed and accuracy, but the simultaneous satisfaction of speed, accuracy, and calibratability.
-This trilemma is especially important for autonomous electrolyte discovery, where the computational model must do more than reproduce known data: it must efficiently screen large chemical spaces, quantitatively predict bulk behavior, and remain updatable as new experimental measurements become available.
-From this viewpoint, differentiable hybrid FFs currently represent the most promising route toward a deployable atomistic engine.

-Their advantage is architectural rather than incremental.
-By combining a physically grounded long-range framework with learned short-range corrections, differentiable hybrid FFs retain the stability, interpretability, and efficiency of analytical models while recovering the accuracy and transferability typically associated with machine-learned potentials.
+In this Perspective, we propose that the key design target for next-generation electrolyte FFs is the simultaneous satisfaction of speed, accuracy, and calibratability.
+This trilemma is especially important for autonomous electrolyte discovery, where the computational model must efficiently screen large chemical spaces, quantitatively predict bulk behavior, and remain updatable as new experimental measurements become available.
+Differentiable hybrid FFs currently represent the most promising route toward a deployable atomistic engine.
+Their advantage is architectural.
+By combining a physically grounded long-range framework with learned short-range corrections, hybrid FFs retain the stability, interpretability, and efficiency of analytical models while recovering the accuracy and transferability typically associated with machine-learned potentials.
 Models such as PhyNEO-Electrolyte~\cite{Chen2026_PhyNEO_Electrolyte} and ByteFF-Pol~\cite{Zheng2025_ByteFFPol} illustrate that this combination can already deliver zero-shot transfer from dimer-level training to bulk liquid properties at practically relevant throughput.
 Equally important, their structured parameterization exposes a well-conditioned space for dMD, allowing top-down refinement against thermodynamic, dynamical, and spectroscopic observables without losing physical meaning~\cite{Wang2023_JCTC_DMFF, Thaler2021_NatCommun}.
 This stands in contrast to classical empirical FFs, whose parameters can also be fitted to experiment but whose reliance on error cancellation renders such fitting non-transferable across chemistries and ill-suited to the multi-objective refinement demanded by autonomous workflows.

 Beyond static property prediction, the high throughput of hybrid FFs positions them as natural computational engines for autonomous electrolyte discovery when coupled with LLM-based agents.
 A promising closed-loop agentic workflow can be envisioned as follows: starting from MD agents that instantiate and orchestrate simulation workflows with minimal human intervention \cite{campbell_mdcrow_2026, ding_topolyagent_2026, guilbert_dynamate_2025, shi_mdagent2_2026}, progressing to active learning loops where surrogate models with calibrated uncertainty quantification guide simulation-in-the-loop validation to concentrate computational effort where information gain is greatest \cite{liularge2024,kristiadi2024sober}, advancing to optimization agents that navigate vast electrolyte composition spaces under specified computational objectives \cite{wangefficient2025,gan2025large}, and ultimately automating the discovery process by dynamically steering the objectives themselves -- from adjusting electrochemical boundary conditions and balancing multi-objective trade-offs to revising optimization formulations on the fly \cite{du2025accelerating}.
 Throughout the entire workflow, hybrid FFs provide fast, robust reward signals that close the loop, enabling agents to iteratively propose, simulate, and optimize electrolyte candidates.
 Crucially, a hybrid FF that continuously absorbs experimental feedback evolves from a static surrogate into a digital twin whose interactions are progressively corrected as new formulations are explored.
 As this in-silico pipeline matures, it will provide the computational backbone for the experiment-facing ChemRobot workflows envisioned in this Perspective.